 A low-maintenance garden is the dream.
 You want it to look good, but not necessarily take hours to care for.
 ‘Heucheras are hard to beat, along with foliage begonias and scented-leaf pelargoniums.
 Plus Plectranthus,’ says Sarah.
 ‘Bring them all in if frost is forecast – they make great house plants, too.’

 You could also try pansies, hydrangeas and Skimmia ‘Rubella’.

 Bear in mind that large pots generally help to keep things more low-maintenance than small pots, as they can hold more water and therefore need watering much less often.
 From your plants’ perspective, large pots feel more like being in the ground, too.
 Make sure you use well-draining soil and that there are drainage holes so the container doesn’t become waterlogged.

-Ultimately, it really depends on your garden.
+Ultimately, your plant choice really depends on your patio space.
 Is it sunny, partially sunny or shaded?
 Look at the labels on plants and try to make sure you pick varieties that will be content growing in your garden.
-It’s all very well planting a sunflower, but if it’s a shady garden you have it will never thrive.
+It’s all very well planting a sunflower, but if you have a shady garden it will never thrive.
 And some plants love shade, such as hostas, so you still have plenty of options.

 A renovation refreshed this Virginia home from '90s throwback to contemporary cool

 After housing them for two decades, a family's home was desperate for an update.
 Jamie Ivey was tasked with making it fit for the 2020s